 Why I Love This Recipe

-- It feels fancy but takes just minutes
+- It takes just minutes but feels like a café drink

 - You only need a few simple ingredients